 How do I keep track of my CPD credits?

-As the registered plumber you need to keep track of CPD credits and keep all evidence relating to the CPD activity.
+As a registered plumber, you need to keep track of CPD credits and keep all evidence relating to the CPD activities you have undertaken.
 Evidence must be kept for a minimum of two years and the PIRB may request proof of this evidence at any point during this period.

 How do I record my CPD credits with the PIRB?

-Every time that you have obtained any form of credits, you may download, complete, and return the CPD Activity Registration Form to the PIRB, upon which the PIRB will record the relevant CPD credits on your registration profile.
+Every time that you have obtained any form of credits, you may download, complete, and return the CPD Activity Registration Form to the PIRB, or submit it online upon which the PIRB will record the relevant CPD credits on your registration profile.